"Now Listen to Me..."

 MGM's 1952 musical Singin' in the Rain was not adapted from a theatrical production though the film was later turned into one being first presented on stage in 1983.
 Its abundant creativity, innovation and driving energy place this film at the top of all cinematic musicals ever produced.
 Singin' in the Rain has been reviewed as a past Blu-ray selection here and will joyously dance its way onto TCM Monday, October 9 at 9:15 pm PST.

-Rarely does an atmosphere of such overpowering dread subsume a cinematic story so completely as it does in 1943's The Seventh Victim
+Rarely does an atmosphere of such overpowering dread subsume a cinematic story so completely as it does in 1943's The Seventh Victim.

 A young woman (portrayed as a fetching innocent by Kim Hunter) goes searching for her missing sister (enigmatically played by Jean Brooks) in New York City's Greenwich Village and stumbles upon a satanic cult of devil worshipers putting both of their lives at risk.
 Mark Robson, who directed a number of these Val Lewton produced gems, is himself at the peak of his considerable creative powers.
 This devilishly striking combination of horror and film noir was a previous TCM recommendation and reviewed here.
 The fate of both sisters will be determined Tuesday, October 10 at 11 pm PST.

-Here's a short clip, that eerily foreshadows the shower scene from Hitchcock's Psycho
+Here's a short clip, that eerily foreshadows the shower scene from Hitchcock's Psycho.

 Several months after a black-out, where a village's inhabitants simultaneously lay unconscious for several hours, those women capable of bearing children all become pregnant.
 Five months later, they give birth to ten-pound babies with blond hair, abnormally large heads, glowing eyes and extreme intelligence.
 No definitive answer exists as to exactly how these peculiar children in this English town of Midwich were conceived either in John Wyndham's 1957 novel "The Midwich Cuckoos" or the hair-raising film based on the book, 1960's Village of the Damned.

 There is a clue, however, in the title of science fiction writer Wyndham's book.
 Cuckoos typically place their eggs in other nests for the surrogate parents to raise.
 In addition, the cuckoo chicks will often kill their brethren to acquire more food and parental attention.
 This suggests that these soon to become dangerously destructive children are in fact alien beings from another planet although as previously stated their origin, not to mention their exact purpose, is cleverly left open to our imagination.
 By adding these mystifying qualities, the filmmakers (Wolf Rilla expertly directing from an adapted screenplay by Rilla, Stirling Silliphant and George Barclay) deepen our thought processes regarding, for instance, their narrative's insidious sexual implications.
 Additionally, the horror is increased when the children, emotionless and of a mind as one, develop, test and employ their other-worldly super-powers against their human hosts as we contemplate just how far will they go.
 As the adults of the town become more and more desperate to curb their children's devastating behaviour, Village of the Damned proposes a microcosm whereby not only are the village's young ones condemned to hell, by responding so aggressively, so are their elders.
 This is a low-budget "B" production to be sure with minimally used and rather unimpressive special effects.
 The only recognisable name actor in sight is George Sanders (albeit the best choice for conveying a sophisticated, reasoned intelligence to combat the mentally superior kids) but don't let any of that deter you from being chilled to the marrow by this totally captivating film watching experience.
-“The Midwich Cuckoos” will hatch at TCM (updated) Wednesday, October 18 (2023) at (early morning) 1:15 am PDT.
+“The Midwich Cuckoos” will hatch at TCM (updated) Saturday, October 19 (2024) at 3:30 pm PDT.

 Later that same Friday morning is another cinematic tale of demonic possession but is it really the children this time, or their consumed Governess who are haunted by evil spirits?
 In 1961's The Innocents, it is a question wisely left for the viewer to decide.
 This is a prior TCM recommendation here and will manifest Friday, October 13 at 10am PST and again on Tuesday, October 24 at 5 pm PST.